onema/SConsole/README.md

 ========
 Simple model around scallop that streamlines and removes the boilerplate to define CLI applications and create sub-commands.

 In this model you create `Commands` that configure each `Subcommand`.
-These command is also in charge of executing the command logic.
+These commands are also in charge of executing the command logic.
 Once those commands have been defined you can add them to an application.

 Example